 On Deck 4, Studio B's evening ice shows include the confusing "Ice Games," a head-scratching Monopoly-themed show that screams for more passenger participation -- but has almost none.
 Showtimes are at 8:30 p.m. and 10:30 p.m.
 Studio B also holds one Glow Party per sailing.

 Other venues in the Entertainment Zone include the adults-only Comedy Live, which features X-rated comedians drawn from where the ship is sailing (English and Spanish in the Med; American in the Caribbean).
 Reservations are required.
 Shows are at 7:30 p.m., 9:30 p.m. and 11:30 p.m.

 Jazz on 4 is the jazz lounge, where you can listen to live jazz most nights.
 It's a small room decked out like a speakeasy with big red comfy sofas, leather armchairs and fluorescent lighting above a small, raised stage.

 Just beyond these venues, you'll find the casino, one of cruising's largest.
 As in many ships now, it's the only place you can smoke indoors.
 The casino offers 450 slot machines; extensive table games, including Blackjack, roulette, craps and Caribbean Stud Poker; a bar and lounge area; and a poker room.
 Texas Hold'em tournaments are offered daily.

-The Royal Promenade is where the evening DreamWorks Parade takes place, which includes characters such as Puss in Boots, Alex the Lion from "Madagascar," Kung Fu Panda and Hiccup from "How to Train Your Dragon."
+The Royal Promenade is where evening parades takes place.
 Make sure you bring your camera.
 Karaoke takes place most nights in the On Air Club.

 Once a cruise, the Solarium on Deck 16 turns into Club 20, a kind of pop-up disco with a DJ, aimed at the younger passengers.